shinglyu/shinglyu.github.io/_drafts/-n-update-aws-security-groups-with-terraform.md

 The error message is pretty self-explanatory: when Terraform tries to create the new security group, it has the same `name` as the existing one.
 You'll have to change the `name` of the security group so Terraform can create a new security group with a new name.

 If you run out of ideas for naming, you can consider adding a sequence number to the end of the name, like `allow_http_traffic_1`, `allow_http_traffic_2`, and so on.
 Or you can automate that with a variable like the commit hash (`allow_http_traffic_${var.commit_hash}`), and let the CI pipeline present the commit hash as a Terraform variable.
-The draw back of the commit-hash approach is that it will force the security group to be re-created on every commit.
+The drawback of the commit-hash approach is that it will force the security group to be re-created on every commit.
 If your Terraform code lives alongside the application code in the same repository, that might be a waste of deployment time.
-Usually the security group won't change too often so it'll be easier to just rename them manually.
+Usually, the security group won't change too often, so it'll be easier just to rename them manually.

 [lifecycle]:  https://www.terraform.io/docs/configuration/resources.html#lifecycle-lifecycle-customizations